nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 * **Cons**: The less performant, although proven rates of thousands of documents per seconds can be reached

 **Use the Java API server-side**
-* **Pros**: Transactional, multi-theaded and highly performant.
+* **Pros**: Transactional, multi-threaded and highly performant.
 It provides the ability to disable events processing and to bundle event processing
 * **Cons**: A bit more complex to understand logics, requires to deploy a server-side plugin for any customization.

 **Fill in the database directly** (SQL Scripts, MongoDB collections, ...)